-At the second appointment, the dentist will remove the temporary sealant and check the fitting of inlay or Onlay.
+At the second appointment, the dentist near you will remove the temporary sealant and check the fitting of inlay or Onlay.
 If the fit is satisfactory, inlay or Onlay will be cemented to the tooth with a strong resin and finally polished for a smooth finish.

 Inlay and Onlay provide a variety of benefits.
 Some of them are:

 Porcelain offers the best aesthetic outcome.
 As resin material used to make inlay or Onlay is the same as tooth color.
 Porcelain and resin are also less susceptible to discoloration and staining.
 The person standing next to you will not be able to notice the dental work.

 The durable material used to make inlay or Onlay provides a stable restorative solution for the treatment of decay and can strengthen a damaged tooth.

 When an inlay is used, the tooth to restoration margin is finished and polished to a very fine line of contact to minimize decay.
 Unlike direct composite, filling pastes shrink during hardening, which leads to shrinkage stress and rarely to marginal gaps.

 Your dentist will remove only the damaged part of your tooth.
 Inlay and Onlay made and attached permanently with your original tooth.
 This provides a suitable fit and keeps much of the original tooth in place.
 As inlays/Onlays is a less extensive method of tooth removal, thereby making it more appealing to patients.

 The inlays and Onlays only take a few days to recover.
 The first 48 hours after the treatment are the key.
 Patients should avoid foods of high temperature as well as hard and sticky foods.